Dharani-puppala/Advanced-Sentiment-Analysis/README.md

 8. **Apply Sentiment Categorization**

-   -Apply the categorization function to the sentiment scores.
+   - Apply the categorization function to the sentiment scores.

 9. **Apply Bucketing**